sjTheSahilJoseph/.dotfiles/README.md

 ## Personal
 - Wallpaper & Fonts (/assets)
-- Always Dark Theme with transparency effect.
+- Always Light Theme with transparency effect.
+- But Windows 10 Dark Theme.
 - Show sidebar always.
 - Show file extensions and show hidden stuff.
 - No pinned items in file explorer.

 ## Mobile
-- Dark Mode.
+- Light Mode.
 - Mobile ringtone sound 100%, notification sound silent, alarm tone same as ringtone.
 - Mobile ringtone in /assets.
 - Use mobile phone only for main things and as less as possible. (use computer more).